katerina-itopoulos/pythoban/README.md

 The game starts at the main menu screen where the player can select the level. <br>
 The player can move using the arrow keys : up, down, left and right. <br>
-The goal is to push the boxes into their corresponding goals/targets marked on the map. <br>
+The goal is to push the boxes into goal objects marked on the map. <br>
 The player can only push boxes, it cannot pull. <br>
 The score is tracked using the number of steps taken and time for each level. <br> <br>
 Each course is surrounded by and includes various wall items which cannot be pushed and act as boundaries. <br>
-There are obstacles on each level which result in irregular behaviour. <br>
-Magnet items will attach to boxes stopping them from moving unless the corresponding switch has been pressed down by a box. <br>
-Water items will make the game unsolvable if a box with a goal or player steps on it.
-Water can be climbed over if a box without a goal has been pushed in to act as a bridge. <br>
-Portal items allow the player and box to travel to the corresponding portal. <br>
-Hole items will make the game unsolvable if the player or box with a goal falls inside.
-Holes can be closed if a box without a goal is pushed inside it. <br> <br>

 ## Levels